danielsogl/doc/tutorial/README.md

     `$ git clone https://github.com/vcl/doc.git && cd doc/tutorial`

 2. As you can see the folder contains several files and a folder:
-  * `package.json` for this tutorial containing references to all needed VCL modules.
+  * `package.json` for this tutorial listing all required VCL and other NPM modules.
   * `index.html` is an example website, you can use later.
   * `index.styl` is the index file which just includes other modules and files using `@import`.
   * `vcl-custom.styl` is a file where one can add custom rules or override VCL rules.
   * `vcl-var-override.styl` is a file where variables of VCL modules can be re-defined before they are compiled.

-3. Open a terminal and execute `npm install` from the tutorial folder.
+3. Open a terminal and execute `npm install` from the `tutorial` folder.
     After that a folder `node_modules` is created which contains all VCL modules specified in the `package.json`.

+4. Install the vcl-preprocessor command line tool:

+    `npm install -g vcl-preprocessor`

-4. From the tutorial folder run the VCL preporcessor to create a VCL build:
+5. From the tutorial folder run the VCL preprocessor to create a VCL build:

-    `node ./node_modules/.bin/vcl-preprocessor index.styl vcl.css`
+    `vcl-preprocessor index.styl vcl.css`

     You should see "✔ Succesfully compiled input to vcl.css" in the terminal if everything is fine.

-5. Open the `index.html` to see the results.
+6. Open the `index.html` to see the results.
 You can also run `npm start` to open it in your default browser.

 ## Styling a Web Page with the VCL